bergvel1/simple-mandelbrot/README.md

   5. The zoom factor, given as a float (default 1.0)

 Alternatively, you may run this program with no arguments, and default options will be used.

+# other notes
+I recommend testing out different values for M_ITER in mandelbrot.h when doing deep zooms.
+Depending on how large of a zoom factor you're trying to use, you'll probably want to increase the number of iterations.
+I think there's a way to calculate the ideal number to use, so I'll probably automate this at some point.

 # some pictures
 ![Alt text](/render.bmp?raw=true "Optional Title")